 Each shoot is different based on size of budget, production staff, acting talent, experience of director, weather, locations, and back up plans.
 It is essential during this process for the director to keep the film on target, on budget and on schedule.
 If the shooting schedule gets too far behind, studio executives or the financial backers may show up on the set to right the ship.
-The production stage for a feature can last anywhere from six-weeks, to several months, to years (this all depends on the scope and budget of the project).
-Castaway (2000) with Tom Hanks was shot in about a month, while major epic films like Lord of the Rings can take a year or two to shoot.
+The production stage for a feature can last anywhere from four-weeks, to several months, to years (this all depends on the scope and budget of the project).
+Castaway (2000) with Tom Hanks and Oscar-winner Moonlight (2016) were both shot in about a month, while major epic films like Lord of the Rings can take a year or two to shoot.

 Here are some of the things to expect in the production stage: